The App Class#

 asgi_app = falcon.asgi.App()

-WSGI App
+WSGI App#

-This class is the main entry point into a Falcon-based WSGI app.
+The main entry point into a Falcon-based WSGI app.

 Each App instance provides a callable WSGI interface and a routing engine (for ASGI applications, see falcon.asgi.App).